-On a positive note, barre chords make life easier, because unlike your open CAGED chords, the pattern for each chord remains the same.
-All you have to do is to move your hand up and down the fretboard and barre a different fret to get the same kind of chord (ex. major to major, minor to minor etc)
+On a positive note, barre chords make life easier because, unlike your open CAGED chords, the pattern for each chord remains the same.
+All you have to do is move your hand up and down the fretboard and barre a different fret to get the same kind of chord (e.g. major to major, minor to minor, etc.)

-If I want an A major, I’ll play the same whole thing 2 frets higher, so on and so forth.
+If I want an A major, I’ll play the same whole thing two frets higher, so on and so forth.

 6. Music theory

-Think of music theory as a guide, especially if you want to create your own music, a goal you should start considering at this stage.
+Think of music theory as a guide, especially if you want to create your own music, a goal you should start considering at the intermediate stage.